hustle2live/Front-End-Test-Assignment/README.md

 # Front-End-Test-Assignment
 Front-End-Test-Assignment

+- Clone repository files
-Run index.html in browser on live-server in VSCode
+- Run index.html in browser on live-server in VSCode